 Quarantine Plan for International Students Travelling to Canada

-Thompson Rivers University’s COVID-19 readiness plan has been approved by the provincial government; therefore we are able to reopen and welcome international students to our campus.
+Thompson Rivers University’s COVID-19 readiness plan has been approved by the provincial government.
+We can now reopen and welcome international students to our campus.

-The information below will help you know what to expect with regards to travelling to Canada.
+The information below will help you know what to expect regarding travel to Canada.